Pelagicore/software-factory/docs/chapters/baseplatform/obtaining-a-PELUX-release.rst

 The following manifests can be used for a build:

 * `pelux-intel.xml` - For building the `core-image-pelux` image for Intel
-* `pelux-intel-qt.xml` - For building the `core-image-pelux-qt` image, which is the baseline with QtAS
+* `pelux-intel-qt.xml` - For building the `core-image-pelux-qt` image, which is the baseline with Qt Automotive Suite
 * `pelux-rpi.xml` - For building the `core-image-pelux` image for Raspberry Pi 3

 Variables:

 * Manifest, refers to what `<manifest-name>.xml` file you want to use, for example `pelux-intel.xml`.
 Each hardware platform targeted by the PELUX reference has its own manifest describing what other git repositories are needed for the build.
 * Image, refers to what version of PELUX should be built.
 Currently there are two versions: `core-image-pelux` and `core-image-pelux-qt`.
-The latter being a version that includes QtAS_ components that enable the NeptuneUI demo application.
+The latter being a version that includes Qt Automotive Suite components that enable the NeptuneUI demo application.

 Create a directory for the PELUX build.
 Instruct repo tool to fetch a manifest using the command `repo init`.
 In this context, branch denotes what branch of git repo `pelux-manifests` to use.
 Then make repo tool fetch all sources using the command `repo sync`.